Ugochukwuodinaka/Bitcoin-Historical-Data-Analysis/README.md

 - Data Collection: Gather Bitcoin historical data covering the period from 2012 to 2021, ensuring data integrity and accuracy.

 - Data Preprocessing:
-    1. Removed data rows with null values or has "NaN" because we have 1243608 rows of data with only Timestamp colu,mn data and without the rest of the column data.
+    1. Remove data rows with null values or has "NaN" because we have 1243608 rows of data with only Timestamp column data and without the rest of the column data.
-    2. Created a datetime column from the Timestamp column and name it "Date"
+    2. Create a datetime column from the Timestamp column and name it "Date"
-    3. Created a "Year" column from the "Date" column
+    3. Create a "Year" column from the "Date" column
-    4. Removed the "Timestamp" column
+    4. Remove the "Timestamp" column
-    5. Re-arranged the columns
+    5. Re-arrange the columns

 - Exploratory Data Analysis (EDA): Conduct EDA to gain insights into Bitcoin price dynamics, trading volume patterns, and overall market behavior.
 Visualize trends using line charts, and other charts.

 ### Statistical Analysis:

-- Calculated descriptive statistics, including mean, median, standard deviation, and correlation coefficients, to quantify Bitcoin's price movements and trading activity.
+- Calculate descriptive statistics, including mean, median, standard deviation, and correlation coefficients, to quantify Bitcoin's price movements and trading activity.

 ### Volatility Analysis:

-- Measured Bitcoin's volatility using standard deviation, historical volatility, or other volatility metrics.
-Explored the implications of volatility on risk management and investment strategies.
+- Measure Bitcoin's volatility using standard deviation, historical volatility, or other volatility metrics.
+Explore the implications of volatility on risk management and investment strategies.

 ### Conclusion: